varabyte/kobweb/README.md

 * type-safe wrappers around CSS functions, like gradients, filters, `calc` (especially useful when working with CSS variables), etc.
 * rich SVG support
-* utility methods around saving files to / loading files from disk
+* utility methods around saving files to / loading files from the disk
 * utility methods and classes built on top of [`window.fetch`](https://kotlinlang.org/api/latest/jvm/stdlib/org.w3c.dom/-window-or-worker-global-scope/fetch.html) (for example, making it easier to use the most common HTTP verbs like GET, POST, etc., as well as providing `suspend fun` versions of fetch)
 * additions for the missing [transition events](https://developer.mozilla.org/en-US/docs/Web/API/TransitionEvent)
 * implementations of resize and intersection observers
-* utility methods for getting a sequence of descendant / ancestor HTML elements, useful for walking the DOM tree in a Kotlin-idiomatic way
+* utility methods for getting a sequence of descendant/ancestor HTML elements, useful for walking the DOM tree in a Kotlin-idiomatic way
 * a utility composable, `GenericTag`, which is an easy-to-use API wrapping Compose HTML's `TagElement` composable, with additional namespacing support if needed (for example, required when implementing SVG elements)
-* a utility class for working with CSS variables, `StyleVariable`, allows specifying a default value, provides first-class number / string variable support, and fixes [a bug in Compose HTML's `CSSStyleVariable`class](https://github.com/JetBrains/compose-multiplatform/issues/2763) where it can accept invalid values.
+* a utility class for working with CSS variables, `StyleVariable`, allows specifying a default value, provides first-class number/string variable support, and fixes [a bug in Compose HTML's `CSSStyleVariable`class](https://github.com/JetBrains/compose-multiplatform/issues/2763) where it can accept invalid values.
 * `setTimeout` and `setInterval` methods that are more Kotlin-idiomatic (e.g. the lambdas are the last parameter)

 > [!NOTE]
 > Some users have mentioned we should have opened PRs for the Compose HTML team instead of maintaining a separate
 > codebase.
-However, after observing that Jetbrains was focusing more and more of their energy on Compose Multiplatform
+However, after observing that JetBrains was focusing more and more of its energy on Compose Multiplatform
 > for Web, we decided to implement the features we needed in our own project.
 This way, we could maintain our velocity
 > while allowing their team to pick and choose what they agreed with at some point in the future at their leisure.
 > There's so much code here, especially around CSS APIs, that getting mired down in PR discussions would have ground our